New To Austin Guide: What To Know About Moving To Austin + Austin Neighborhoods Guide [2024]

 4. Thinking Austin is Cheap: Texas is affordable, Austin is not.
 Unless you live in NYC or California or Seattle, then yes okay it’s great.
 Otherwise, the locals hearing how you moved here for affordable living and they’re going to hear that you’re the reason their rent has gone up 50% in the last year.
 Just maybe, don’t.

-5. Talking About California: You may think this is something the hearty Conservatives in Texas hate, but it’s all of us!!!!!
-No matter where you moved from in California, maybe just don’t talk about it here.
+5. Turning Austin Into Where You Came From: You may think this is something the hearty Conservatives in Texas hate, but it’s all of us!!!!!
+No matter where you moved from, you are looking to move to Austin and soak in its charm.
 Don’t talk about how your cool San Fran tech job is remote so you had to move here for the lifestyle.
+Don’t complain that Sweetgreen isn’t closer to you.
+Don’t tell us how much better your beer in Colorado is.
+I’ve literally heard this all from people i’ve just sat next to at bars.
 Even if it’s true, it’s just something we hear 10x a day and we get it.
 We love it here, we know people want to move here.
-But if one more tech bro talks about SF and why Austin is the New San Francisco I truly will throw them off Mount Bonnell.
+But if one more tech bro talks about Oracle and why Austin is the New Silicon Valley I truly will throw them off Mount Bonnell myself.

 Austin Neighborhood Guides